seqeralabs/wave-cli/README.md

 # Wave CLI

-Command line tool for Wave container provisioning service
+Command line tool for [Wave containers provisioning service](https://github.com/seqeralabs/wave).

 ### Summary

-Wave allows augmenting existing containers and building containers on-the-fly so that it can be used in your Docker (replace-with-your-own-fav-container-engine) workflow.
+Wave allows augmenting existing containers and building containers on demand so that it can be used in your Docker (replace-with-your-own-fav-container-engine) workflow.

 ### Features